 Here are some ways to help make the transition:

 Canned beans save time and money.
 Their packaging can be recycled, as opposed to the trays pre-packaged meat comes in at the supermarket.

-A few tins of kidney beans can be added to a vegetable chilli (Chilli Sin Carne).
-Butter beans or haricot beans can be added to vegetable based soups and stews.
+A few tins of kidney beans can be added to vegetable chilli (Chilli Sin Carne).
+Butter beans or haricot beans can be added to vegetable-based soups and stews.

 Baked beans on toast is a well-balanced meal that usually goes down well with all the family.

 Warning!
 Due to the after-effects of beans, make sure you eat them with someone you know well.
 I’m joking, of course.
 This is usually only when you are not used to them (the beans, not the person you are eating them with).
 Your body will adapt and red faces will cease to exist.